 “Then the priests, the sons of Levi, shall come near, for the LORD your God has chosen them to minister to Him and to bless in the name of the LORD; by their word every controversy and every assault shall be settled.”
 (Deuteronomy 21:5 NKJV)

 Immediately after the miraculous deliverance of the children of Israel from their long and terrible slavery in Egypt, God instituted for them a sacrificial system of worship and appointed Aaron as the high priest and his sons as the priests.

 God also chose the tribe of Levi to minister to Him, and to help Aaron and his sons in discharging their priestly duties (Num.
 18:2, Deut.
 10:8).

-The responsibility of the priests under the Old Covenant is two-fold: to minister first to the LORD and then minister to the people.
+The responsibility of the priests under the Old Covenant is two-fold: first, to minister to the LORD and second, to minister to the people.

 This is the divine order for their service!